deng-gdb/eurostat-gdp/README.md

 ### Build Docker image and put it in the Artifact Registry

-- All actions are performed on the local machine
+- All actions are performed on the local machine.
 - Run Docker Desctop.
 - [Configure Docker to use the Google Cloud CLI to authenticate requests to Artifact Registry](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#auth).
   - To set up authentication to Docker repositories in the region us-east1, run the following command: `gcloud auth configure-docker us-east1-docker.pkg.dev`
+- `cd eurostat-gdp/setup/docker`
 - Build the Docker image: `docker build -t eurostat-gdp:v1 .`
 - Before you push the Docker image to Artifact Registry, you must [tag it with the repository name](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#tag).
 Run the following command:
   - `docker tag eurostat-gdp:v1 us-east1-docker.pkg.dev/<gcp_project_id>/eurostat-gdp-repository/eurostat-gdp:v1` , where: